wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-agentd.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-.. _ossec-agentd:
+.. _wazuh-agentd:

-ossec-agentd
+wazuh-agentd
 ============

+.. versionadded:: 4.2

-The ossec-agentd program is the client-side daemon that communicates with the server.
+The wazuh-agentd program is the client-side daemon that communicates with the server.
 It runs as user ``ossec``.

 +-----------------+-------------------------------------------------------------------------------------------------+
 | **-c <config>** | Run using <config> as the configuration file.                                                   |